ebear101/GND2GND/README.md

 - RoomToRoom_withCheckpoints lists the simplistic route from checkpoint to locations

 - WingCoordinates lists the bounds of each of the wings from the top left to top right

+## Audio Explanation
+- All audio files used in the device have been uploaded into the folder "Audio"
+- An Audacity project (.aup) has been added to view annotations on audio and explore sound data
+- Files are meant to be used by a future function to interpret date and time